Molten Carbonate Fuel Cells

 There are two methods to extract bitumen from the oil sands.
 The 20 per cent of deposits located less than 70 metres below the surface are mined using large shovels and trucks.
 The remaining 80 per cent of deposits are too deep to be mined, and so the bitumen is extracted in place, or in situ, by drilling wells.

 The most common method of in situ production is called steam assisted gravity drainage (SAGD).
 Using this method, two parallel horizontal wells are drilled into the oil sands reservoir.
 Steam is injected into the reservoir through the top well to heat the bitumen.
 The softened bitumen then falls to near the bottom of the reservoir, where it is pumped to the surface through the second well.

 Both mining and in situ production require energy to produce steam and heat, resulting in greenhouse gas (GHG) emissions and higher GHG intensity compared to conventional oil production.
 The members of COSIA’s GHG Environmental Priority Area (EPA) are looking at ways to reduce the GHG intensity of in situ oil production by exploring a number of different technologies including improved energy efficiency, alternative sources of less carbon-intensive energy, and carbon capture and storage (CCS).

-Alberta Innovates – Environment and Energy Solutions, along with its partners, are exploring a Molten Carbonate Fuel Cell (MCFC) technology that would combine capturing carbon dioxide (CO2) with generating low GHG-intensity electricity.
+Alberta Innovates, along with its partners, are exploring a Molten Carbonate Fuel Cell (MCFC) technology that would combine capturing carbon dioxide (CO2) with generating low GHG-intensity electricity.

 Technology and Innovation

 A fuel cell converts chemical energy from a fuel into heat and electricity through an electrochemical process.
-MCFCs are one type of fuel cell that operates at high temperatures to produce electricity, heat and water.
+MCFCs are one type of fuel cell that operate at high temperatures to produce electricity, heat and water.
 They contain an anode, a cathode and a molten electrolyte salt layer.
 The flow of electrons from anode to cathode through an external circuit produces electricity (see picture below).

 MCFCs have been used in commercial power generation since the 1990s.
 In 2014, POSCO Energy started up a 59-megawatt MCFC power plant in Hwasung City, South Korea.